halcyyon/halcyyon/README.md

 hi!!!
 --
-you can call me ami or marcy! :D and i really like akiyama mizuki check rentry for more info idk what to write here sorryyyyy
+you can call me ami or marcy! :D and i really like akiyama mizuki!!! check rentry for more info idk what to write here sorryyyyy